watem-sedem/watem-sedem/docs/input.rst

 ************

 The average bulk density (in kg/m³) of the soil in the catchment (integer).
 This value is used to convert the mass of transported sediment to volumes.
-A good default value for belgium is 1350 kg/m³.
+A good default value for Belgium is 1350 kg/m³.

 .. _rfactor_var: